 The Two Ways To Get to a Closed Account and What It Means

 A closed account will mean that a credit account is no longer active.
-When it comes to a non-revolving credit account, such as a loan with monthly installments, it will mean that you have paid off the account.
+When it comes to a non-revolving credit account, such as an installment loan or personal loan, it will mean that you have paid off the account.
 Once this happens, the standard protocol is for your lender to close it and notify the credit reporting agencies—hence the listing on your credit reports.

 With a revolving credit account, once you pay back the borrowed amount and there is a zero balance, it is up to you to decide whether you want to close your credit card account or keep it open.
 An inactive account will close on its own after a certain period of time.